dgarczek/ZenPacks.zenoss.HttpsMonitor/README.md

 This HttpsMonitor ZenPack allows the user to put a "check" next to UseSSL? and UseSNI? in the HttpsMonitor Data Source.

+Some changes I made to the default settings.
+Adjust to suit your needs.

 Configuration Properties Changes: \
 zPingMonitorIgnore is set to True ( Default: False)